engineerd/setup-kind/README.md

 Setup [KinD (Kubernetes in Docker)](https://kind.sigs.k8s.io/) with a single GitHub Action!

-> Because of a [deprecation in the GitHub Actions environment][gh-actions-path],
-> versions lower than v0.5.0 will no longer work properly.
-See [this
-> issue][path-issue] for more details.

 > This action assumes a Linux environment (amd64 or arm64 architecture), and will _not_ work on Windows or
 > MacOS agents.